(Profile #1 - 1940s, part 2)

-The Cat is hired by crooked diamonds dealers to steal their most valuable pieces.
+The Cat-Woman is hired by crooked diamonds dealers to steal their most valuable pieces.
 She infiltrates the next jewellery show by posing as a model.
-The Cat makes her escape with a fortune in diamonds.
+The Cat-Woman makes her escape with a fortune in diamonds.

 However, one of her two employers double-crosses both The Cat and his associate.
 He attempts to kill them both to get all the loot.
-But Batman and Robin come in in time to save everyone.
+But Batman and Robin arrive in time to save everyone.

-The Cat escapes by kissing Batman, suddenly shoving him away, and stealing a getaway car.
+The Cat-Woman escapes by kissing Batman, suddenly shoving him away, and stealing a getaway car.

 The princess of plunder (1942)

 The Cat Woman really is Marguerite Tone, a bored and single Gotham socialite.
 She became a thief as she craved thrills and danger.
-Somehow, Batman never recognised The Cat as Ms. Tone.
+Somehow, Batman never recognised The Cat-Woman as Ms. Tone.

-Tone, whose parties are prized by the Gotham high society (video), organises a citywide scavenger hunt.
+Tone, whose parties are prized by the Gotham high society , organises a citywide scavenger hunt.
 It serves as a cover for her accomplices to steal a bunch of valuables.